-Next up was first time over at the main-stage for day two at THIS IS TOMORROW 2019.
-Appearing on the main stage were Sheffield’s ‘REDFACES’ who have became a staple on the festival circuit and indie scene over the last past few years.
+Next up was the first time over at the main-stage for day two at THIS IS TOMORROW 2019.
+Appearing on the main stage were Sheffield’s ‘RED FACES’ who have become a staple on the festival circuit and indie scene over the last past few years.
 The band have released a stream of strong singles ranging from 2016’s ‘Kerosene’ to ‘Way Down’ last year.

-Redfaces set went down a storm with Newcastle crowd, their music i feel kinda inspired by Arctic Monkeys since both bands are from Sheffield and kinda had vibe of Alex Turner and co on stage.
+Red faces set went down a storm with Newcastle crowd, their music I feel kinda inspired by Arctic Monkeys since both bands are from Sheffield and kinda had the vibe of Alex Turner and co on stage.
 Think the way the band going could end up following footsteps of their fellow Sheffield rock stars in the nearby future.

-Last year marked a landmark year for Glasvegas, marking ten years since their release of their self-titled debut album, during this year is set to be aother stellar time for the band who will be releasing their new album.
+Last year marked a landmark year for Glasvegas, marking ten years since the release of their self-titled debut album, during this year is set to be another stellar time for the band who will be releasing their new album.

 Kicking off with ‘Flowers & Football Tops’, the crowd engagement with band was already there and vibe around Exhibition was incredible, despite the rain Glasvegas knew how to keep the good vibe up.
 Continuing to battle through their short set band played more known favourites such as ‘Geraldine’, ‘It’s My Own Cheating Heart That Makes Cry’, ‘Daddy’s Gone’ and ‘Go Square Go’.
 The band also chucked in a cover of The Ronette’s ‘Be My Baby’.

 Glasvegas’s set was definitely something to remember from THIS IS TOMORROW 2019